Asraful-code235/nextjs-tailwindcss-mongodb-nextauth-jwt-ecommerce/README.md

 2. Next use the command in your terminal npm install
 3. Create a mongodb database and a test schema
 4. Use this following route /api/seed to upload data to the database
+5. you can access dashboard by clicking your profile name button beside the cart icon.

 ```bash
 npm run dev